lightningdevkit/lightningdevkit.org/docs/overview/architecture.md

 ::: tip Langauge Bindings

 Although the core SDK is written in Rust, we support a number of other programming langauges.
-These include C/C++, Swift, Java, Kotlin, JavaScript (Alpha).
+These include C/C++, Java, Kotlin, Swift, JavaScript/Typescript/WASM (Alpha).
 Check out [examples](../examples.md) to see some of the implementions out in the wild!